Culinary School Pros and Cons: How to Decide If It’s For You

 Study with a Variety of Chef Instructors in Culinary School

 In culinary school, students have the opportunity to learn from and interact with multiple Chef Instructors throughout their programs.
-These industry professionals include Certified Executive Chefs®, James Beard Award-winners, chefs who have worked in Michelin Star restaurants, and restaurant/foodservice business owners.
-This means as a student in culinary school, you are exposed to a variety of worldviews, techniques, and culinary styles.
+These industry professionals may include Certified Executive Chefs®, James Beard Award-winners, chefs who have worked in Michelin Star restaurants, and restaurant/foodservice business owners.
+This means as a student in culinary school, you may be exposed to a variety of worldviews, techniques, and culinary styles.

 Access to these experienced culinary experts also may provide opportunities for mentorship, as well.
 Some graduates even build long-term relationships with their Chef Instructors, and personally stay in touch throughout their careers for advice and camaraderie.* From tips on working your way up in a busy kitchen to embarking on the journey of entrepreneurship, teachers are usually eager to share their knowledge.